 The streets of Saigon are crowded, so the people of Saigon often bend the traffic laws.
 Perhaps when you first arrive in Saigon with civilized ideals, you will look at those who bend the rules with disdain.
 But one day, you will also have to bend the rules.
 Many times people want to be good, but circumstances do not allow.
 Many times we want to change the world, but realize that just ourselves are not enough.
 When we are kind, we only suffer losses.
 Therefore, the people of Saigon need something fairer.

-If I don’t bend, then you won’t bend either.
+If I don't bend, then you won't bend.
 The one who bends the rules goes faster, avoids the sun better, so being kind only suffers losses.
 The sidewalks are also full of people and vehicles, not empty as per our ideals.
-Then people bend the rules again, and you will also run a red light, or cross with the crowd when the red light has only a few seconds left.
+Then people bend the rules again, and you will also run a red light, or cross with the crowd when the red light is still a few seconds.
 Because if you stay, the honking behind will discourage you.
 Or if you are too determined, they will bump into you and then turn back to curse you with a few flowery words.
-It’s hard to dress among naked people, you know.
-Traffic in Saigon, rain is the same.
+It's hard to dress among naked people, you know.
+Saigon traffic, rain is the same.
 This couple often goes together.
-But sometimes you think it will rain, and you wear a raincoat, then traveling from one end of the city to the other, there isn’t a drop of rain.
+But sometimes you think it will rain, and you wear a raincoat, then go from one end of the city to the other without a drop of rain.

 But as soon as you stop, take off the raincoat, it will rain heavily.
-Sometimes it rains heavily, but just for a few seconds, and you can’t react in time.
-Sometimes you think you know when it will rain, but in reality, it’s not like that.
-Just like love, the streets of Saigon are crowded, the people of Saigon are numerous, but they fumble around and still can’t find each other.
-The streets of Saigon are like that, with some slow parts, some fiery parts, sometimes very melodious, but also quickly intense.
-Blending into it is the most comfortable way to live with Saigon's traffic.
+Sometimes it rains heavily, but just for a few seconds, and you can't react in time.
+Sometimes you think you know when it will rain, but in reality, it is not so.
+Just like love, the streets of Saigon are crowded, the people of Saigon are numerous, but they fumble around and still can't find each other.
+The streets of Saigon are like that, with some deep parts, some fiery parts, sometimes very melodious, but also quickly intense.
+Blending into it is the most comfortable way to live with Saigon traffic.
 And to recognize Saigon in all its inconveniences, if you change your perspective, you will feel light and comfortable.

 Driving in Saigon is not just about moving from point A to point B, but also an art, a lesson in patience, skillfulness, and flexibility in controlling vehicles in the challenging traffic environment of the city.
 With millions of residents and thousands of vehicles moving daily on the narrow, crowded, and always busy streets of Saigon, driving becomes no small challenge.